Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 Gastrointestinal Sequelae in Long COVID

-Post-infection GI issues are common after viral or bacterial infections and the SARS-CoV-2 virus seems to be no different.
-The most common post-infection functional GI disorder is post-infectious irritable bowel syndrome (IBS) also known as post-infectious dysmotility.
+Infection-associated GI issues are common after viral or bacterial infections and the SARS-CoV-2 virus seems to be no different.
+The most common infection-associated functional GI disorder is infection-associated irritable bowel syndrome (IBS) also known as infection-associated dysmotility.
 This is defined as the acute onset of IBS symptoms after an illness, such as a viral infection.

 Common Long COVID Gastrointestinal Symptoms